-There are well over a billion websites on the Internet, and unfortunately a great number of them are malicious in some way or another.
+There are billions of websites on the Internet, and unfortunately a great number of them are malicious in some way or another.

 If you happen to load a malicious web page into your web browser, bad things can happen in a hurry due to malware and other nasties being downloading onto your computer.

 Luckily, it’s possible to avoid landing on a dangerous site by simply being careful about the links you click, but there’s always a chance that it will still happen some day regardless of how careful you are.

 Some malicious web pages don’t offer any clues as to their devious nature, but many of them do.
 Here are a few of the clues to look out for: